 - Use a different kind of meat.
 This sandwich can be made with whatever meat your love, banh mi meatballs or pork banh mi are two other popular options.

-- Add more low carb vegetables.
+- Add more keto vegetables.
 I kept the veggies pretty simple here, but often, radishes and other Vietnamese veggies are thrown into the mix.
 Grab some inspo from this rainbow colored Thai chicken salad.

 More Keto Lunch Recipes